Hybrid Goldstone Modes from the Double Copy Bootstrap: Single copy: the gauged NLSM

+Moving to higher multiplicities, we conjecture that this pattern continues.
+For instance, at 8-point, one can take the amplitude generated by BCJ numerators of the form $C_8 \times (N_8^{(3)} + .. + N_8^{(6)})$.
+The corresponding Lagrangian will include all terms above plus $\phi^6 (D\phi)^2$ and possibly $F^4$ and $F^2\phi^4$.
 Note that all terms are gauge covariant, and will thus result in $\sigma_{\rm min} =0$ amplitudes.
-Moreover, the amplitude with most derivatives, which is the two-derivative part, reduces to the NLSM and thus has $\sigma_{\rm max} = 1$.
+Moreover, the purely scalar two-derivative part reduces to the NLSM with $\sigma_{\rm max} = 1$.
 Thus one should think of this theory as the NLSM with subleading terms included.
-These are dictated by a combination of non-linear symmetries (e.g.~the structure of two-derivative terms), gauge invariance (i.e.~the covariant derivatives) and BCJ consistency (e.g.~the $F^3$ and $F^2 \phi^2$).
+These are dictated by a combination of non-linear symmetries (e.g.~the structure of two-derivative terms), gauge invariance (i.e.~the covariant derivatives) and BCJ consistency (e.g.~the $F^3$ and $F^2 \phi^2$)\footnote{Note that the NLSM can also be fixed by imposing BCJ consistency and the exact pole structure, see \cite{Carrasco:2019qwr}.}.